AI4LI-Language/write-sense/README.md

 ```
 python backend.py
 ```
-Finally, open the frontend script (frontend.html) in your favorite browser:
+Finally, open the frontend script (frontend.html) in your favorite browser.
 # How to use

 ![1](https://github.com/AI4LI-Language/write-sense/blob/main/demo.png)